Axway/amplify-central/content/en/docs/manage_unified_catalog/manage_subscriptions.md

 linkTitle: Manage subscriptions
 weight: 130
 date: 2019-12-16T00:00:00.000Z
-description: Lear how to manage your Amplify Unified Catalog subscriptions.
 ---

-## Objective
+This topic explains how to manage your Amplify Unified Catalog subscriptions.
 Learn how subscriptions work in Amplify Unified Catalog, and configure a custom subscription workflow.

 ## How subscriptions work